sstok/contributing/README.md

 Rendered guides
 ---------------

-The guides of Rollerworks are written in reStructuredText and can be built into standard HTML using Sphinx.
+The guides are written in reStructuredText and can be built into standard HTML using Sphinx.
 If you try to render them using the GitHub repository browser some information will not be properly rendered.